DOUINA-Mouhamed/my_learnC/README.md

 You will be discovering new things and simple concepts you have not seen in the pool that might interest you.
 Moreover,  further in the year, this repository can be a tool for you to exercise over concepts you may have forgotten about.
 It is composed of easy mini-projects such as a terminal tic-tac-toe game, or even mathematics projects such as calculating the circumference of a circle.
 It contains important reminder of how a pointer works, for example, or how to deal with struct and reading files 🗞️.

-**If you want to integrate Epitech** you are not advised to take this course, and you should wait after your pool to do it.
+## If you want to integrate Epitech

+You are not advised to take this course, and you should wait after your pool to do it.
 You will have to install a gcc compiler, or even switch to linux if you can't do it on Windows.
 Moreover, you will have to learn about compiling a program and learning how a terminal works. {EPITECH} will teach you all of this in your first days of pool.

 **Here is the roadmap of this repository**